License Examiner Interview Questions

 Explanation: This is an example of a general question an interviewer may ask you early in the interview to start a discussion, learn more about your background, and collect information they can use for subsequent questions.

 Example: “As a driving license examiner, I’m often asked what the requirements and qualifications are to get a license.
 Even though this is outside my job description, I often will respond to this question with the information requested by the examinee.
-I find that this helps to develop a rapport with the person I am examining and helps them to relax a little, which is important during a driving test.”
+I find this helps develop a rapport with the person I am examining and helps them relax a little, which is important during a driving test.”

 Question: Have you ever been able to prevent an accident because you foresaw the reaction of the driver you were examining?

 Explanation: This is another general question.
 During an interview, you can anticipate the questions will be equally divided between general, operational, technical, and behavioral.
 By reviewing these questions, you should begin to recognize this type of question and learn how best to respond to it.

 Example: “Unfortunately, when conducting driver examinations, situations often arise which may result in an accident.
 My experience has taught me to recognize these early and instruct the driver on taking evasive action to prevent a collision or other accident.
 Fortunately, I have been successful at this, and I’ve never been involved in a traffic accident while conducting a license examination.”

 Question: Has your patience ever been tested while conducting a driving test, and were you able to keep your emotions in check?

 Explanation: During an interview, you’re likely to encounter obvious questions like this.
 They are rhetorical in that as a driver’s license examiner, your patience is always tested.
 The key to responding to this type of question is to not become frustrated and answer the question just like you would any other one, directly and briefly.